Spaying Your Cat

 Why should I have my female cat spayed?

 Spaying offers several advantages.
 The female’s heat cycle results in about 2-3 weeks of obnoxious behavior.
 This can be quite annoying if your cat is kept indoors.
-Male cats are attracted from blocks away and, in fact, seem to come out of the woodwork.
-They seem to go over, around and through many doors.
-Your cat will have a heat period about every 2-3 weeks during the season (once the days start getting longer) until she is bred.
+Male cats are attracted from blocks away and pet owners are often shocked by a male cat’s ability to find a way to the intact female.
+Female cats have a heat period about every 2-3 weeks during the season (once the days start getting longer) until she is bred.
 A cat can also go into heat again approximately 3 weeks after having a litter.

 What is spaying?

 Spaying is the removal of the uterus and the ovaries.
 Therefore, heat periods no longer occur.
-In many cases, despite your best efforts, the female will become pregnant; spaying prevents unplanned litters of kittens.
+Spaying prevents unplanned litters of kittens.

-It has been proven that as the female dog ages, there is a significant incidence of breast cancer and uterine infections if she has not been spayed.
+It has been proven that as the female cat ages, there is a significant incidence of breast cancer and uterine infections if she has not been spayed.
 Spaying before she has any heat periods will virtually eliminate the chances of either.
-There is evidence that this is also true in cats.
 If you do not plan to breed your cat, we strongly recommend that she be spayed before her first heat cycle.
 This can be done any time after she is four months old.

 BENEFITS OF SPAYING

-Behavioral issues especially if spayed prior to the onset of puberty.
+- Behavioral issues especially if spayed prior to the onset of sexual maturity.